Rights and Responsibilities

 - You have any other non-appealable issue.

 The grievance may be against any member of your health care team.
-This includes your TRICARE doctor, your contractor, or a subcontractor. processes.
+This includes your TRICARE doctor, your contractor, or a subcontractor. processes

-- Report any wrongdoing or fraud to the appropriate resources or legal authorities.
+- You should report any suspicion of wrongdoing, fraud, or abuse to the appropriate resources or legal authorities. >>Learn more.

-Last Updated 11/27/2018
+Last Updated 7/14/2021